acedward/shinkai-tool-deploy/README.md

 # Guidelines
 > This guide is intended for deveopers for testing & development of tools and agents for Shinkai.

-This is a repository for development purposes, **no not trust the code in this repository**
+This is a repository for development purposes, **do not trust the code in this repository**

 # Tool Programming